LamiaT/LamiaT.github.io/index.md

+Hello!

 Welcome to my site.

-This page contains the content I want to display on the main page of my site.
+Harddrive has crashed.
+This page will be up soon.